umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/data/data-types/default-data-types.md

 ## Richtext Editor

-A TipTap based What You See Is What You Get (WYSIWYG) editor.
-This is the standard editor used to edit larger amount of text.
+A TipTap-based What You See Is What You Get (WYSIWYG) editor.
+This is the standard editor used to edit a larger amount of text.
 The editor has a lot of settings, which can be changed on the Richtext editor Data Type in the Settings section.

 Learn more about the configuration options in the [Rich Text Editor articles](../../backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/README.md).